lakhera/soil_classification_annam/challenge-2/README.md

-# Soil-Classification - Soil Image Classification Challenge
+# Soil-Classification - Soil Image Classification Challenge Part-2

-This repository contains a PyTorch-based image classification pipeline to identify soil types (Alluvial, Black, Clay, and Red) from soil images using a ResNet-18 model and transfer learning.
+This repository contains a PyTorch-based image classification pipeline to i to classify the images to if they're soil image or not.

+Organized by Annam.ai at IIT Ropar.

+# Structure

+1. download.sh – Checks if it's in the Kaggle environment and skips downloading.
+2. preprocessing.py – Loads the dataset, encodes labels, and splits into train/val.
+3. training.ipynb – Trains a ResNet-18 model on the soil images.
+4. inference.ipynb – Loads the best model and performs inference on the test set.
+5. postprocessing.py – Generates a submission CSV from predictions.

 # Overview